Applicants wishing to transfer to any of NUNM’s programs must meet the following requirements:

 - An applicant who applies for transfer credit must meet the current admissions requirements at NUNM on the date the student applies for admission, including the verification of good academic standing.
 All transfer students must meet the prerequisites as stated in the catalog.

-- Credits being considered for transfer to the graduate or first professional programs must be graduate level and completed at a U.S. Department of Education recognized and regionally accredited institution and/or a U.S. Department of Education approved programmatic accreditor.
+- Credits being considered for transfer to the graduate or first professional programs must be graduate level and completed at a U.S. Department of Education recognized accredited institution and/or a U.S. Department of Education approved programmatic accreditor.
 Transfer credit will only be approved for courses from a professional degree program or a graduate program closely related to the health sciences.
 See below for specific program requirements.

 - Only credits recorded on an official transcript of the issuing institution with an equivalent grade of 2.0 or better on a 4.0 scale will be considered for transfer.
 If an application is received before coursework at another institution has been completed, transfer credit will be considered to be conditional until satisfactory completion of the outstanding coursework.